piotrmurach/strings-truncation/README.md

 strings = Strings::Truncation.new(position: :start, separator: /\s/)
 ```

-After initialization, you can use `configure` to change settings like so:
+After initialization, you can use `configure` to change settings inside a block:

 ```ruby
 strings.configure do |config|